 Patentability requires that a patent is novel, inventive and useful at the priority date, which is the effective filing date.

-The Novelty requirement is absolute, but there are three exceptions given in Section 6:
+The Novelty requirement is absolute, but there are three exceptions given in Section 6 of the Israel Patent Law 1967:

-- A publication of the invention without consent of the patentee provided that patentee files promptly on learning about the publication;
+- A publication of the invention without consent of the patentee is not novelty destroying, provided that patentee files an patent application promptly on learning about the publication;

-- display at a exhibition provided a patent is filed within six months;
+- Display at a exhibition is not novelty destroying, provided a patent application is filed within six months;

-- By way of a scientific lecture, provided the registrar was given advanced warning and the patent was filed within six months.
+- A scientific lecture is not novelty destroying, , provided the registrar was given advanced warning and a patent application is filed within six months.

 Section 164 gives the Registrar (Commissioner) wide discretionary powers to extend missed deadlines.